-(h) Members of the Tribal Gaming Board of Directors shall be compensated at a level determined by the Apache Business Committee prior to their appointment.
+(h) Members of the Tribal Gaming Board of Directors shall be compensated at a level determined by the Business Committee.

-Section 108.
-Gaming Commission[7]
+Section 109.
+Gaming Commission

 (a) The Tribe hereby establishes a Tribal Gaming Commission whose duty it is to regulate tribal gaming operations.
 The Tribal Gaming Commission shall consist of three members.
-There shall be among them a Chairperson, Vice-Chairperson, and one additional Commissioner.
+There shall be among them a Chairperson, Vice- Chairperson, and at least one additional Commissioner.